armandosunny/EcoNicheS/README.md

 <img width="1117" alt="Captura de pantalla 2025-01-15 a la(s) 8 47 08 a m" src="https://github.com/user-attachments/assets/601123b4-3b76-4eaa-a43a-dba7d49d273c" />

-## Eighth module: Remove urbanization
+## Ninth module: Remove Raster Layer (e.g., Urbanization)

-For this part of the application you must have two raster files, the first must contain only the geographical data of urbanization within the potential distribution area of the study species, the second file must contain such a distribution map, thus, after running the analysis you will obtain an .asc file where said urbanization data was removed from the potential distribution area.
-In this same section it is possible to view the loaded maps and the result of removing the geographical area provided.
-Note: Likewise, you can remove any other layer, this module deletes the data from one layer to the other layer.
+In this part of the application, you must have two raster files.
+The first file should contain the geographical data you want to remove (e.g., urbanization, water bodies, or any other raster layer) within the potential distribution area of the study species.
+The second file must contain the species' potential distribution map.
+After running the analysis, you will obtain an .asc file where the specified data has been removed from the potential distribution area.

+In this section, you can also view the uploaded maps and the resulting map after removing the specified geographical layer.

+Note: This module is not limited to removing urbanization—it can remove data from any raster layer based on another raster file.

 <img width="1055" alt="Captura de pantalla 2024-09-22 a la(s) 12 57 19 p m" src="https://github.com/user-attachments/assets/156305a9-ddb3-4cc5-a865-f61bb0f2ee52">